When Nate Olson talks about how he ended up in Minnesota, he jokes that, at first, all the trees made him feel “claustrophobic.”

 Opportunity brought him to Minnesota, so he had to get used to the trees.

-After completing a finance degree at the University of North Dakota in Grand Forks and working in the banking industry for a few years, Olson and his family moved to East Central Minnesota when a job at North State Bank in Wyoming opened.
+After completing a finance degree at the University of North Dakota in Grand Forks and working in the banking industry for a few years, Olson and his family moved to East Central Minnesota when a job at First State Bank of Wyoming opened.